M-Media-Group/le-chat/usage.md

 ```

 ### "Read" messages
-LaravelChat uses a `read_at` timestamp on the `ChatParticipant` model to track up to which point in time the participant has read the messages in the chatroom.
+LeChat uses a `read_at` timestamp on the `ChatParticipant` model to track up to which point in time the participant has read the messages in the chatroom.
 This is useful to determine which messages are new and should be highlighted in the UI.

 The design decision was taken deliberately - keeping track of each individual message read by each participant would cause a huge amount of database writes, especially on large chatrooms with many participants.
 Instead, we track the last read time for each participant in a chatroom, and use that to determine which messages are new.